 To understand the problem, data analysis involves looking at both numbers (quantitative data, such as profits) and descriptions (qualitative data, such as surveys).
 For example, a company may utilize sales data to guide choices and feedback from consumers to improve products or services.

-Before analyzing data, it needs to be processed and prepared.
-Data is frequently raw and needs to be transformed to be utilized.
-After cleaning and organizing the data, industry experts look over its key features.
-They analyze the data for patterns and insights using tools like R, Tableau, Python, and Power BI.
-Finally, they create a visualization that can be presented to the business stakeholders.
-A data analytics process workflow is highlighted in the image below:
+Before analyzing the data, it needs to be preprocessed and prepared.
+Often raw, data needs transformation to be utilized.
+Only after cleaning and organizing, the key features of this data are looked over by industry experts.
+They begin analyzing the data for its patterns and insights using various tools such as R, Tableau, Python, and Power BI.
+The last step is to design a visualization that can then be presented to the business stakeholders.
+A data analytics process workflow is depicted in the following image

 Differences Between Data Science and Data Analytics